MouseLand/cellpose/docs/gui.rst

     that you have already trained on and excluded from your new training set.
 Therefore, we recommend having all images that you want to be trained for the same model in the same folder so they are all used.

-See the models :doc:`models.rst` for info on the new model zoo.
+See the Models doc for info on the new model zoo and suggestion mode.

 Contributing training data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~